SenTzu01/pimatic-telegram/README.md

 - Has the plugin been activated?
 Check in the section "Install the Plugin"
 - Have you activated the intended recipient?
 Or has the enabled check box accidentally not been checked?
 - Restart Pimatic, this is often forgotten after the installation and or configuration.

+*I have installed Pimatic-Telegram, but I cannot send instructions to Pimatic

+- Have you defined a TelegramReceiverDevice and configured appropriately?
+- Have you set the admin flag for the recipient sending commands and is the recipient enabled?
+- Have you restarted Pimatic after making these configuration changes?

 If you took these troubleshooting steps, you have probably rebooted Pimatic twice, once after installation, and once after configuration changes